Nuestra Belleza México 2001: Nuestra Belleza Mundo México

 The Nuestra Belleza Mundo México pageant was held at the Aeropuerto Internacional "Lic.
 Adolfo López Mateos" of Toluca, Estado de México and was hosted by Mónica Noguera and Julio Bracho.
-It was the 4th edition of the "Nuestra Belleza Mundo México" contest and as an official separate pageant to choose Mexico's representative to Miss World.
-From this year he Winner of this event does not compete in the final night competition.
+It was the 4th edition of the "Nuestra Belleza Mundo México" contest as an official separate pageant to choose Mexico's representative to Miss World.
+From this year onwards, the winner of this event would not compete in the final night competition.

 The musical part was enlivened by: Dinastía, Gustavo Lara and Cristian Castro.